rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 #### Create an image file on the shared storage

+Das LUN benötigt nur eine Größe von 15 MB.

     mkdir -p /media/stonith_luns
     mount /dev/drbd0 /media/stonith_luns
     dd if=/dev/zero of=/media/stonith_luns/cluster-ab.img count=0 bs=1 seek=15M

 #### Configure tgt

-Now you can tell tgt to use this image file
+Here you can tell tgt where it finds the image and you can secure the configuration.

     vi /etc/tgt/conf.d/cluster-ab_iscsi.conf